yuki-koyama/split-toning/README.md

 - __Controllable Highlights-Shadows balance__: `Split Toning` provides a parameter called `Balance`, which controls how highlights and shadows are split.
 - __Less parameters__: `Split Toning` has only five parameters and so it is easier to explore possible effects.
 - __Brightness preservation__: `Split Toning` only alters the hue and saturation of the image, and does not alter the brightness (strictly speaking, the `value` of HSV).
 This makes it much easier to control the colorfulness and the brightness.
-- __Photoshop-users friendly__: `Split Toning` is very similar to the one in Adobe Photoshop/Lightroom.
+- __Photoshop-users friendliness__: `Split Toning` is very similar to the one in Adobe Photoshop/Lightroom.

 ## License